Utility Billing Import and Export

 Q) How do I edit the import file?

-- Open the file using MS Excel or any text editor.
-We recommend viewing the contents in Excel but not editing, as Excel may unintentionally modify the data, such as reformatting dates and amounts.
+The file provided by Ista or another billing service provider will be in a CSV (Comma-Separated Values) file.
+These files can be opened by MS Excel or any text editor.
+We recommend viewing the contents in Excel but not editing, as Excel will often unintentionally modify the data, such as reformatting dates and amounts.
+The best way to edit the data before import is to use Notepad or another text editor.
+Save the file, and re-try the import.

 Q) How do I provide my billing vendor with a login so they can complete the process on our behalf?

 To grant a vendor login access to your account, you must add them as a user.
-You can find detailed instructions for this process in the article: Add Subusers, Managers, and Additional Users to Your Account.
+You can find detailed instructions for this process in the article titled "Add Subusers, Managers, and Additional Users to Your Account."

-- Allow access to Utilities
+- Access to Utilities

 - Download Utility Billing Data

-- Allow access to Utilities: Import Tenant Charges
+- Access to Utilities: Import Tenant Charges

 Tip: You can limit users' access to specific properties in their Properties Permissions.